ppy/osu-wiki/wiki/FAQ/en.md

 ![Profile_Mode_Buttons][Profile_Mode_Buttons image]

-_Manually select the game mode at your profile that you want to view._
+_Manually select the game mode to view at the profile._

 #### How do I change the default keyboard key input for my game mode of choice?
 ![Options sidebar with quickicons][Options quickicons image]